grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 ## Migrate from classic histograms

-It is possible to keep the custom bucket definition of a classic histogram and add native histogram buckets at the same time.
-This can ease the migration process.

-To migrate from classic histograms, complete these steps.
+To ease the migration process, you can keep the custom bucket definition for classic histograms while you migrate to native histograms.

 1. Add the native histogram definition to an existing histogram in the instrumentation.
 1. Let Prometheus or Grafana Alloy scrape both classic and native histograms for metrics that have both defined.
 1. Send native histograms to remote write.
 Native histograms are sent to remote write by default if classic histograms are scraped.
 1. Start modifying the recording rules, alerts, and dashboards to use native histograms.
-1. After completing the migration to native histograms, choose one of the following ways to stop collecting classic histograms.
+1. After configuring native histogram collection, choose one of the following ways to stop collecting classic histograms.

     - Remove the custom bucket definition, `Buckets`/`classicUpperBounds`, from the instrumentation.
     - Drop the classic histogram series with [Prometheus relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) or [Grafana Alloy prometheus.relabel](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/prometheus.relabel) at the time of scraping.
-    - Stop scraping classic histogram version of metrics.
+    - Stop scraping the classic histogram version of metrics.
 This option applies to all metrics of a scrape target.

 Code examples with both classic and native histogram defined for the same metric: